kubevirt/kubevirt.github.io/_posts/2019-03-14-More-about-Kubevirt-metrics.markdown

 }
 ```

-The prometheus target state gives us a very useful information that shapes the next steps during the troubleshooting:
+The Prometheus target state gives us a very useful information that shapes the next steps during the troubleshooting:
 - does the Prometheus server know it should scrape our target?
-If no, we should check the prometheus configuration, which is, in our case, driven by the prometheus operator.
+If no, we should check the Prometheus configuration, which is, in our case, driven by the Prometheus operator.
 Otherwise:
 - can the Prometheus server access the endpoint?
 If no, we need to check the network connectivity/DNS configuration, or the endpoint itself

 ### servicemonitors